1. Two Ways to Live

 The Krishnamurti Challenge

-Krishnamurti spoke quite extensively about the challenges of life.
-All the topics I have chosen for this book relate to how we can live right in a world that is, in many ways, depressing and distressing, even frightening.
+Krishnamurti spoke extensively about life's challenges.
+All the topics I have chosen for this book relate to how we can live right in a world that can be depressing and distressing, even frightening.

-Krishnamurti was convinced that most of people's problems are self-created and internal, and that they can all be solved.
+He was convinced that most people's problems are self-created and internal, and that they can all be solved.

-The universe knows how to function; we don't have to worry about that.
-Let's focus on minding our own mind.
+The universe knows how to function – we don't have to worry about that.
+Let's focus on minding our own minds.

 The Message of Freedom

-Seeing the world correctly reveals to us the amazing energy that permeates all living things.
+Seeing the world correctly reveals the incredible energy that permeates all living things.
 You could even call life a miracle.

-Some consider Krishnamurti's teachings to be gloomy and accusatory, even hopeless, because he spoke so often about how bad the world and humanity are.
+Some consider Krishnamurti's teachings to be gloomy and accusatory, even hopeless, because he often spoke about how bad the world and humanity are.

-However, Krishnamurti specifically emphasized that we don't have to live in conflict, fear, and sorrow, but that we can free ourselves from all evil and torment at any time.
+However, he emphasised that we don't have to live in conflict, fear, and sorrow, but that we can free ourselves from all evil and torment at any time.

-He brought us a message of freedom and joy; he did not want anyone to remain trapped in the small space of their mind.
+He brought us a message of freedom and joy, and did not want anyone to remain trapped in their own mind.

-A few days before his death, Krishnamurti told his close friends that they might not understand what they were missing in life if they did not personally discover the mystery of life for themselves.
+A few days before he died, Krishnamurti told his close friends that they might not realise what they were missing in life unless they discovered the mystery of life for themselves.

-Krishnamurti particularly emphasized that he was not teaching anything, but only wanted to point things out and asked people to see for themselves.
-His words refer to life as each of us encounters it each moment, not as we want it to be.
-Everyone must see for themselves; through the eyes of others we don't see the world as it is.
+Krishnamurti particularly emphasised that he was not teaching anything, but only wanted to highlight things and encourage people to see for themselves.
+He described life as we encounter it in each moment, rather than how we want it to be.
+Everyone must see for themselves because, through the eyes of others, we do not see the world as it is.

-The conditioned self does not see correctly and moves within a narrow, limited area.
+The conditioned self does not see things correctly and remains within a narrow, limited area.
 Moreover, it lives in constant conflict.

 This is a challenge we must solve.
-It is not easy, but perhaps possible.
-However, according to Krishnamurti, it requires living without the self.
+It is not easy, but may be possible.
+According to Krishnamurti, it requires living without the self.

 Words Are Not Enough

 This book contains material from Krishnamurti's writings, public talks, and conversations with individuals or groups.
 He wrote two diaries and dictated a third, and many of the other books are edited transcripts of his talks.
-During these, he always spoke spontaneously, using simple, everyday words.
+In his talks, he always spoke spontaneously, using simple, everyday words.

 He repeated his familiar themes over and over again, approaching them from a slightly different angle each time.
 To him, they were always new and fresh.

-Please understand that the essence of the teachings lies not in the words, but in how we take them to heart when we read or hear them.
+Please understand that the essence of the teachings lies not in the words themselves, but in how we take them to heart when we read or hear them.
 Words themselves have very little meaning; we must go beyond them, as well as beyond the self.

 When speaking of himself, Krishnamurti used the pronoun 'he', the word 'speaker', or simply 'K', because he felt that he had no self, no fixed identity.
-In this book, I will refer to him as 'K'.
+Here, I will refer to him as he referred to himself: K.

-In this book, we will go through his works in chronological order.
-Direct quotations are in quotation marks; otherwise the text is my presentation of the main points of the speeches and discussions.
+We will go through his works in chronological order.
+Direct quotations are in quotation marks; elsewhere, the text is my summary of the main points of the speeches and discussions.

 I have tried to be as accurate as possible, but I encourage you to check the exact wording of any unclear passages on the official Krishnamurti Foundation website.